aajonusnet/aajonusnet/md/QNA/Q&A Of June 8, 2003.md

 Q: [unintelligible]

 A: Well, it's the medical treatment for the bacteria because they're given antibiotics.
 They're going to get anaphylaxis shock.
 Like the little girl who was supposed to die from the E. coli  in the orange juice, the apple juice.
 Well, what?
 How absurd can anybody buy that garbage story?
 It's ridiculous.
 The female doctor who treated that little girl gave her Cipro.
-Cipro causes kidney damage, the same as [unintelligible, sounds like h2s] from so called E. Coli [unintelligible].
+Cipro causes kidney damage, the same as HUS from so called E. Coli [unintelligible].
 E. Coli hasn't been linked with kidney problems, but Cipro has.
 They always blame bacteria.

 Q: [unintelligible]